SAFEGUARD FROM ABUSE AT

 Child Abuse Awareness and Prevention for Schools and Learning Centers

-Who is Looking Out for Child Abuse in Schools?
+Who Is Looking Out for Abuse in Educational Settings?

 Legal Responsibilities of Educators